 Diversity and Inclusion are cherished around the UMD campus, from the Office of Diversity & Inclusion down to the separate schools, like the School of Public Health.
 On SPH’s website, the school explains in detail how it is continuously working to create a safe space for its students and an inclusive climate on campus.

-1. The University of Chicago in Chicago, Ill.
+1. The University of Chicago

 The University of Chicago Center for Identity + Inclusion works to create a safe space for multicultural, LGBTQ and different classes of students.